What is an Apprenticeship?

 Alright, how much will I get paid then?

-It may not seem like a huge amount of money, but your counterparts at college, sixth form or university are going to be earning much less during the same period and many will be accumulating debt; especially when you consider that university fees are increasing by up to £9,000 per year.
+It may not seem like a huge amount of money, but your counterparts at college, sixth form or university are going to be earning much less during the same period and many will be accumulating debt; especially when you consider that university fees cost up to £9,000 per year.

 Sounds cool!
 What level of commitment will I need to have?